giuliogarofalo/presight-execise/README.md

      - age
      - nationality
      - hobbies (list of 0 to 10 items)
-   - Display the list as individual cards using virtual scroll component, susequent pages must be loaded using infinite scroll technique (preferably using `@tanstack/react-virtual`)
+   - Display the list as individual cards using virtual scroll component, subsequent pages must be loaded using infinite scroll technique (preferably using `@tanstack/react-virtual`)
    - Design the card as
      ```
      |----------------------------------|